-- For the rest of the lecture, we will see examples of inference attacks with different goals and techniques. - You need to understand these attacks, their goal, the leakage they exploit and the techniques they use. - o Given a new system, with some leakage specification and an attack goal, you should be able to come up with reasonable privacy/utility metrics and an inference attack.
+- For the rest of the lecture, we will see examples of inference attacks with different goals and techniques. - You need to understand these attacks, their goal, the leakage they exploit and the techniques they use. - At the end of the lecture, you should be able to run these attacks in other examples. - Also, given a new system, with some leakage specification and an attack goal, you should be able to come up with reasonable privacy/utility metrics and an inference attack.